 Read more about prevention

-We also need to work together to help preventative interventions reach the people who need them.
+We need to work together to help preventative interventions reach the people who need them.
 Since 2010, we’ve worked with Gavi, the Vaccine Alliance, to provide more than 2 billion vaccine doses, helping to protect millions of children from preventable diseases in lower income countries.
 And our partnership continues to grow, with the first doses of our malaria vaccine shipped to Cameroon in November 2023.

-Yes, prevention means creating efficient vaccines faster than ever before – and working to ensure everyone has fair access to them.
+Yes, prioritising prevention means creating efficient vaccines faster than ever before – and working to ensure everyone has fair access to them.
 But it also means continuing to find innovative ways to intervene early in the course of disease, and to prevent further damage caused by related conditions.

 We want to work with patients, policy makers and our peers to stop disease in its tracks, creating the right conditions to champion prevention and enable timely, proactive access to preventative interventions.